lucas-goiffon/TechnicalTest-VoltaMedical/README.md

 I'm used to FormBuilders but, as there was only one very basic form, I didn't take the time to search about it.

+I didn't search for a database helper to make life easier for requests and protect against SQL Injections because I didn't have enough time.

 ## Author
 * **Lucas GOIFFON** - [lucas-goiffon](https://lucas-goiffon.eu/)